Euchie23/Euchie23/README.md

 ## 👩‍💻 Projects

-Projects are currently stored and worked on in a private repo (Squid_Fest) — to be curated into public collections (SquidStack, SquidStock, and GeoTentacles). 📬 Feel free to contact me if you're interested in collaborating or reviewing the private repository.
+Projects are currently stored and worked on in a private repo (Squid_Fest) — to be curated into public collections (SquidStack, SquidStock, and GeoTentacles). 📬 Feel free to contact me if you're interested in collaborating or reviewing the private repository.<br><br>
 **<a href="https://github.com/Euchie23/SquidStack/" target="_blank">SquidStack</a> — Applied Data Science Projects from Masters Thesis** <br>
 - A collection of modular analytics and dashboards covering topics such as:
   - [🧱 Foundation](https://euchie23.shinyapps.io/foundation/) - Intro/methods and validation workflows